iron-io/docs/partner_docs/heroku_cache.md

 IronCache is an elastic, scalable, highly available, persistent and secure cloud based key/value store.
-IronCache grows with you on demand, no eviction (only expiration) and you'll never need to rebuild your cache.
-Great for persistent and reliable incrementors/counters too.
-Access via a super easy to use REST interface or memcached interface.
-Can be used for short term persistence and long term persistence without worrying about losing data.
+IronCache grows with you on demand, doesn't evict items (they only expire), and ensures you'll never need to rebuild your cache.
+It's great for persistent and reliable incrementors/counters, and can be accessed through an easy to use REST interface or memcached interface.
+Used it for short term persistence and long term storage without worrying about losing data.

-You also have full visibility into your caches and usage in the Iron.io user interface:
+You also have full visibility into your caches and usage with the Iron.io user interface:

 ![Cache List](https://raw.github.com/iron-io/docs/gh-pages/partner_docs/cache_page.png)

 ## Getting Started

-It's quick and easy to get IronCache set up and running on Heroku.
-You just need to install the IronCache add-on for Heroku.
+It's quick and easy to get IronCache set up and running on Heroku; you just need to install the IronCache addon.
 You can do this with the `heroku` command:

     :::term
-    $ heroku addons:add iron_cache:rust
+    $ heroku addons:add iron_cache:developer
     -----> Adding iron_cache to cold-winter-5462... done, v10 (free)

-This will add the starter level add-on for IronCache, which will let you test the add-on and play around a bit.
+This will add the developer level addon for IronCache, which will let you test the add-on and play around a bit.

-There are [other levels](http://addons.heroku.com/iron_cache) of the add-on, as well.
+There are [other levels](http://addons.heroku.com/iron_cache) of the addon, as well.
+We recommend you upgrade before you use IronCache in production.

 ## Configuration

 IronCache has clients for [a lot of languages](http://dev.iron.io/cache/reference/libraries/), and you can always use [the REST API](http://dev.iron.io/cache/reference/api/) (or write your own!).
 This means your existing Heroku stack should work without any changes.

 ## Ruby